Juan Arambula

-Juan Arambula (born January 29, 1952 in Brownsville, Texas) is a former California State Assemblyman.
+Juan Arambula (born January 29, 1952) is a former California State Assemblyman.
 He represented the 31st district.
-Arambula was elected to the Assembly in 2004.
+Arambula was elected to the assembly in 2004.
 While Arambula had announced that he would retire in 2008, he ran again that year and won his final term.
 He was a Democrat until June 2009, when he became an independent.
 He was term limited in 2010.

 Education and background

 He graduated with high honors from Harvard University, and went on to earn a Master's degree in Educational Administration and Policy Analysis from the Stanford Graduate School of Education and a Juris Doctor (J.D.) from the University of California, Berkeley.

 Arambula is the son of immigrant farm workers.
 In his youth, he harvested crops with his family throughout California.
 He lives in Fresno with Amy, his wife of 30 years.
 He has four adult children: Joaquin, Carmen, Diego and Miguel.
 His religion is "decline to state."